stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 possible values of type `Weekday`, and can therefore figure out that our pattern match covers all possible cases.
-We can therefore annotate the function with the `total` keyword, and Idris will answer with a type error, if it can't verify the function's totality.
+We can therefore annotate the function with the `total` keyword, and Idris will answer with a type error if it can't verify the function's totality.
 (Go ahead, and try removing one of the clauses in `next` to get an idea about how an error message from the coverage checker looks like.)

-Please remember, that these are very strong guarantees from the type checker: Given enough resources, a provably total function will *always* return a result of the given type in a finite amount of time
+Please remember that these are very strong guarantees from the type checker: Given enough resources, a provably total function will *always* return a result of the given type in a finite amount of time